tweag/bsidesct-devsecops-sdlc/part2/README.md

 When you create a new pull request, this Action will trigger.

-You can try it out by opening this README file, and editing the following message from False to True:
+You can try it out by opening this README file, and editing the following message from `False` to `True`:

 ```
 Testing Endor Labs = False